Get a Female's Perspective of Air Force Basic Training

 If you have good TIs, they earn your respect.
-And if you are doing your part, you will earn theirs.
+And if you do your part, you will earn theirs.
 We missed our TIs at Warrior Week because we have an entirely different set of instructors.
-Not individual ones assigned to flights, but lots of instructors each with his or her own duties - teaching the anti-terrorism class, being IDMT, conducting muster (a briefing conducted every evening), etc.
+Not individual ones assigned to flights, but lots of instructors — each with his or her own duties like teaching the anti-terrorism class, being IDMT, conducting muster — a briefing conducted every evening.

-There were 16 flights total at our Warrior Week, 4 female and 12 male.
-We were then separated into 4 different AEFs, each named after an important person.
-Each AEF was assigned to different activities throughout the week.
+There were 16 flights total at our Warrior Week, four female and 12 male.
+We were then separated into four different Air and Space Expeditionary Forces (AEFs), each named after an important person.
+Each AEF was assigned different activities throughout the week.
 FTX, CATM (M-16 training), NBC training and classes were all conducted at different times for each AEF.
-My AEF had FTX first off, whereas another AEF had that as their last activity at the end of the week.
+My AEF had FTX first off, whereas another AEF had that as its last activity at the end of the week.
 It was tough, but it's preparing you for deployment conditions.

 Your flight can start designing a flight t-shirt.
-The creative and the artists in your flight, with suggestions and advice from all the others, can create your flight's own unique t-shirt.
+Your design can represent the essence of your flight.
+The creative and the artists in your flight with suggestions and advice from all the others, can create your flight's own unique t-shirt.
 A design is sketched out and given to the local BX design store so they can put it on a t-shirt.
-All flight shirts are black with a small logo on the front and then a large one on the back.
-All the flight members' and TIs' names, as well as flight number and TRS, are on the back with any slogan or motto that you want.
-It's up to your flight to do whatever, at the discretion of your TI.
-Let your shirts' design represent the essence of your flight.
+All flight shirts are black with a small logo on the front and a large one on the back.
+All the names of the flight members and TIs, as well as the flight number and TRS are on the back.

+It can also include a slogan or motto you want.
+It's up to your flight to do whatever — all at the discretion of your TI.
 You can also have the design put onto a coin.
 At the end, the flight almost always buys an extra shirt for their TIs.
 The TIs then put the shirts up in their flight office (their office in the dorm) or wear them.
 After BMT, you can wear black t-shirts under your BDUs instead of only the brown ones.